 The “debt-to-income ratio” or “DTI ratio” as it’s known in the mortgage industry, is the way a bank or lender determines what you can afford in the way of a mortgage payment.

-“Debt-to-income ratio“, or “DTI ratio” as it’s known in the industry, is the way a bank or lender determines what you can afford in the way of a mortgage.
-By dividing all of your monthly liabilities by your gross monthly income, they come up with a percentage.
-This figure is known as your DTI, and must fall under a certain percent in order to qualify for a mortgage.
+By dividing all of your monthly liabilities (including the proposed housing payment) by your gross monthly income, they come up with a percentage.
+This key figure is known as your DTI, and must fall under a certain number in order to qualify for a mortgage.

-Let’s look at a basic example of debt-to-income ratio:
+Let’s look at a basic example of the debt-to-income ratio:

 - Monthly liabilities: $3,500

 In this example, your debt-to-income ratio would be 35% ($3,500/$10,000).
 Pretty simple, right?

 Well, before you think you’re done calculating your DTI, you should know that the debt-to-income ratio goes into greater detail and comes up with two separate percentages.

 One for all of your monthly liabilities divided by your gross monthly income (back-end DTI ratio), and one for just your proposed monthly housing expense (including taxes and insurance) divided by income (front-end DTI ratio).